kwngptrl/FEM-intro-section-with-dropdown-navigation-main/README.md

 In mobile mode, I also fixed the issue where in some x-sized viewport, a vertical scrollbar appears and clicking on the hamburger icon shifts it a bit.
 The fix involves adding an additional utility class with JS detecting if ```window.innerWidth > document.body.clientWidth```.
 Also, a little transition to delay the appearance of the 'X' icon until the full deployment of the mobile menu was added in.

+UPDATE: I read up a bit on transitions in CSS, and it seems that I'm doing it wrong(?)
+However, it does seem to work the way I like it to, i.e., sliding in the menu then the 'X' appearing, then removing the 'X' and the menu disappearing afterwards.
+And while it does behave well in Chrome and an older version of Edge, in Firefox it works on the first try, but it works weirdly thereafter.
+I have yet to figure it out.

 As for the dropdown menus in the navbar, I read lots of articles on the proper implementation.
 I still don't know which is the best.
 The one I used is derived from [Fly-out Menus | Web Accessibility Initiative (WAI) | W3C](https://www.w3.org/WAI/tutorials/menus/flyout/).
 But in the example, there's only one dropdown.
 I had to figure out how to do two of them and I wanted to close one when I clicked on the other.
 I ended up using two nested forEach statements as shown below:

 ```